-The vacuum cleaner removes dust out of the mattress
+The vacuum cleaner removes dust from the mattress

 Get rid of mattress stains

 If the mattress was stained with blood or urine, you need an organic detergent that can dissolve proteins or uric acid in the fabric.